The Soldier's Details

 The next few weeks at Tarsau, S and T Battalions was engaged on clearing the path ahead for the rail laying gangs.
 Afterwards S Btn headed south to Kanyu II – arriving on 25 April 1943.

-It was here at the Hellfire Pass Cutting the POWs were to quickly realise their Singapore days of incarceration were paradise to what was ahead of them.
+It was here at the Hellfire Pass Cutting the POWs were to quickly realise their Singapore days of incarceration were paradise compared to what was ahead of them.

 Firstly it was ‘Speedo’ – their Japanese captors were being pressured to complete the rail project and they would be driven like slaves in slave like conditions until completed.